-A Protection Profile (PP) may be defined, evaluated and certified in advance of a real TOE Evaluation and can be referenced within the Security Target of the real TOE Evaluation.
-There are two types of conformance: demonstrable and strict.
-In the demonstrable case, the security functional requirements (SFRs) of the Security Target are argued to be similar to the ones in the PP. In the case of strict conformance, the ST is conformant to a PP only if it is compliant with all parts of the PP. The PP referenced sets the level of conformance required.
+A Protection Profile may be defined, evaluated and certified in advance of a TOE evaluation and can be referenced within the Security Target of the TOE.
+There are three types of conformance: exact, demonstrable and strict.
+In the demonstrable case, the security functional requirements (SFRs) of the Security Target are argued to be similar to the ones in the PP. In the case of strict conformance, the ST is conformant to a PP only if it is compliant with all parts of the PP. The referenced PP sets the required level of conformance.
 In the Security IC domain, strict conformance is most common.